Sign in

 Answer

-CEO Christopher Marr responded that while positive trends are broad-based, Sunbelt markets with significant new supply like Atlanta and Phoenix will likely take longer to fully recover.
-CFO Timothy Martin added that the ECRI program is managed by their dynamic system based on demand, and they have not seen a need for proactive adjustments as the existing customer base remains healthy.
+President & CEO Christopher Marr confirmed that while positive trends are broad-based, recovery in high-supply Sunbelt markets will likely take longer.
+CFO Timothy Martin added that the ECRI program is systematically managed based on demand trends and that the existing customer base has remained healthy and resilient.

 Ask Fintool Equity Research AI